skamansam/skamansam.github.io/source/_posts/2016-09-14-data-migrations-and-you.markdown

 2. run the data migration (in the production console)
 3. create and run a migration to replace the old column with the new one

 For many of us, step 2 is a very daunting task.
-Rails consoles in production are a hairy endeavor and could lead to bad data integrity and other sorts of bad things, including deleting all data!
+Rails consoles in production are a hairy endeavor and can lead to bad data integrity and other sorts of bad things, including deleting all data!
 Fortunately for you guys, Rails already has a solution for this.

 ### Introducing Rails Runner

 Rails runner is a great tool for running data migrations and other one-shot data changes in your Rails application.
-You can execute rails runner as `rails runner bin/file.rb` or `rails r bin/file.rb`.
+Rails runner runs a given file in the context of your Rails app.
+You can execute Rails runner as `rails runner bin/file.rb` or `rails r bin/file.rb`.
 While this won't solve data integrity issues, it will allow you to run a script in the current Rails context.
 This means you can have tested and peer reviewed data migrations!
 Amazing!

-Rails runner runs the specified file in the context of your Rals app.
-This means you can get all the same benefits as running code from the console, but with the added bonus of

 For ease of organization, you can put all your data migrations in `db/migrate/data/`.
 Another common place is `bin/one-shot/:year/:month/`.
 If this is a hotfix for a tech support ticket, it is helpful to put the ticket number in the name of the file, for instance `bin/one-shot/2016/09/TS-432098-update-bad-data.rb`.
 The point is, your team should agree on a place to put all these tickets so everyone can keep track of the changes.
 Developers can add a `post_checkout` git hook to automatically run all new scripts in the agreed-upon directory.